overovermind/ruby-style-guide/README.md

-# Looptec New Media Ruby Style Guide
+# Looptec New Media Ruby Coding Guidelines

-This Looptec New Media Ruby style guide recommends best practices for writing Ruby code.
+This Looptec New Media Ruby coding guidelines recommends best practices for writing Ruby code.

 ## Table of Contents